jelangrkharisma/mood-tracker/README.md

 # mood-tracker
-i learned about JS, HTML, CSS, Bootsrap, and DOM with this projects.
+i learned about JS, HTML, CSS, Bootsrap, and DOM with this projects. for demonstration purpose, the mood-blocks are generated randomly

 TO-DO:
 * Add CRUD - Doms for Journals